 Maximize Bonus Categories

-While the Ink Business Preferred℠ Credit Card is a credit card, the Business Gold Rewards Card from American Express OPEN is a charge card, so there isn’t a pre-set spending limit.
+While the Ink Business Preferred℠ Credit Card is a credit card, the American Express® Business Gold Card is a charge card, so there isn’t a pre-set spending limit.
 Having both options can come in handy for small businesses, and by leveraging your spending you can really maximize the points earned.

 Beyond that, by strategically dividing your small business spending between the two cards, you can really accelerate your points earning.
 As an example, let’s look at the $200k of business expenses we were discussing earlier, and assume that spend is divided between airfare, hotels, rental cars, fuel, phone service, internet, office supplies, and computer equipment.